eisental/RedstoneChips/circuitdocs/Segdriver.md

 The segdriver will print hex a,b,c,d,e and f letters for input values 10-15.

-To easily divide a binary number into multiple decimal digits see the [bintobcd](Bintobcd) circuit.
+To easily divide a binary number into multiple decimal digits see a [bintobcd](Bintobcd) chip.

 on [Wikipeda](http://en.wikipedia.org/wiki/7_segment_display)